 I get it, running a business means you're already overwhelmed with trying to do all of the things and getting them all done by yesterday.
 It's so tempting to skip a workout, go to bed late or work through the weekend in order to stay on top of your workload.
 But this will backfire big time further down the line when you become too burnt-out or ill to work.
 In this post, I will cover how to recognise burnout, come back from it, troubleshoot your daily routine, craft a workday routine that promotes healthy habits and tweaks your working environment for good health too.
-I've also created a free Healthy Business Owner Kit for you to download and print off, to go along with this post.

 When you overwork yourself and neglect your health and personal life simultaneously, you're at a very high risk of becoming burnt out.
 Burnout leaves you feeling drained, uninspired, depressed and tired.
 You may have thoughts of quitting your business entirely.
 If you've reached this stage, what you actually need is a holiday.
 Not necessarily the suitcase packing kind, but at the very least a mental holiday.